OlivettaDataGarden/dg-the-datagarden/README.rst

     Initializing : TheDatagardenEnvironment
     At: https://www.the-datagarden.io/

 A 3rd way to initialize the SDK is adding your credentials to the ``.env`` file.
-See the :doc:`authentication` for more information.

 Getting your first data from The-DataGarden API